quank123wip/django-restful-comment/README.md

 # django-restful-comment
-A comment app can be used in django, with restful api.
+A comment app can be used in django, with restful api and thread support.
+Inspired by django_comments and django_comments_xtd.
+Restful API using djangorestframework.

+Notice: This project uses django.contrib.postgres.fields, You can only use PostgreSQL as the database.